nathan-nakatsuka/scRNA_Reproducibility/Vignette.md

 -Wilk, Arunachalam, Lee, Wen<br/>
 2) Perform differential expression<br/>
 3) Perform SumRank Analyses.<br/>
-4) Perform Permutations and SumRank analyses of the Permutations.<br/>
+4) Perform Permutations of case/control status and then differential expression and SumRank analyses of the Permutations.<br/>
 5) Use the permutations to calibrate the p-values of the real data.<br/>
 6) Plot the results.<br/>
 ```